A Guide to the Comcast Internet Essentials Partnership Program

-Discover how your school district can use sponsored service to take the financial burden of paying for Internet off of low-income families.
+Discover how your school district, state, or philanthropic foundation can use a public-private partnership with an ISP to take the financial burden of paying for Internet off of low-income families.

-Here is an overview of the program, including eligibility requirements and how to set up sponsored service.
+Here is an overview of the program, including eligibility requirements and how to set up the partnership program.

 1 | What is Comcast Internet Essentials?

 Internet Essentials is the nation’s largest Internet program for low-income households.
 Comcast works in partnership with tens of thousands of school districts, libraries, municipalities, and nonprofit community partners to help bridge the digital divide and support digital literacy.
 They recently expanded Internet Essentials eligibility to include all low-income families, including seniors, veterans, and people with disabilities.

 While eligible individuals can purchase Internet Essentials independently, states or school districts can act as procurement leads to set it up as a sponsored service, handling the payment of Internet service for any number of families within their purview.